CDAGaming/CraftPresence-Wow-Edition/README.md

 ## Versions of CraftPresence
 Beginning in v1.5.2, CraftPresence is now split into different editions, based on the Minecraft Version you use it in:

-- Full Version (Minecraft 1.3.2 - 1.14.x) includes All Features of CraftPresence at Full Support for Issues
-  - In Minecraft 1.5.2 and Below, a Separate Translation Engine is being used, and may cause issues (In Higher Versions, this is only used as a fallback)

 - Legacy Version (Minecraft 1.2.5 and Below)
   - Server Support is unavailable in 1.2.5 and Below (Only SinglePlayer will work with showGameStatus Enabled)